beanbaginc/diffx/docs/spec/index.rst

 :ref:`changed file's section <spec-changed-file-main>`.

 Metadata sections contain structured content that can be transformed into key/values and lists.
-YAML is used as the format, as it allows for very readable structured data, and has widely available support in most languages.
-This is chosen instead of a custom format to keep implementation easy, and is used instead of a more syntax-heavy format (like JSON), to enhance readability and maintainability.

 .. note::

-   YAML-like syntax is a good start, but too complex to officially support.
-   The plan is to define a simple grammar that is easy to parse.
+   YAML would be a good format, except it's too complex with too many inconsistencies and unnecessary features.
+Given the lack of any similar grammar out there, we have devised a very simple, easy-to-parse grammar that should resemble the metadata formats used in most diff formats.

+   A formal design and rules for this is coming soon in this spec.

 An example metadata section with key/value pairs, lists, and strings may look
 like:

 .. code-block:: diffx

-   #.meta:
+   #.meta: length=135
-   some key: Some string
+   some key: "Some string"
+   some boolean: true
-   another key: "A quoted string" list key:
+   list key:
-       - value
+       - 123
-       - value
+       - "value"
    dictionary key:
-       sub key: value
+       sub key:
+           sub-sub key: "value"

 Options